Skip to content

 Due to their longer snows, they also feel better than other primates.

-Ring-tailed lemur (lemur bud) is a long strapsirrine primate and is the most recognized lemur because of its long, black and white colored tail.
+Ring-tailed lemur (lemur bud) is a long strepsirrhine primate and is the most recognized lemur because of its long, black-and-white colored tail.
 It is comprised of lemuridi, one of five lemur families, and the only member of the lemur family.
 Like all lemurs, it is native to the island of Madagascar.

-Primates use screech, hollows and shouting to communicate with each other.
+Primates use screeching, hollows, and shouting to communicate with each other.
 Holla monkeys are the highest ground animals in the world.
 Lemurs and monkeys are the best.
 This means that they eat both the plant and the meat.
 They eat mostly plants and fruits but sometimes bugs.

 A lemur is not a monkey